 What is true friendship according to the Bible?

-"A friend loves at all times, and a brother is born for adversity." —Proverbs 17:17 - Love is a choice, and true friendship is when we love that friend all the time, not just when it is convenient.
+"A friend loves at all times, and a brother is born for adversity." —Proverbs 17:17

-"A man of many companions may come to ruin, but there is a friend who sticks closer than a brother." —Proverbs 18:24 - There is nothing wrong with having acquaintances, but remember the friend in our Lord who is there for you all the time.
-He shouldn't be the last one you go to with your problems; make Him the first.
+"A man of many companions may come to ruin, but there is a friend who sticks closer than a brother." —Proverbs 18:24

-"Wounds from a friend can be trusted, but an enemy multiplies kisses." —Proverbs 27:6 - One of the greatest things about true Biblical friendship is knowing that when a friend says something to you about an area in which you need to grow, you know their intent is from love.
+When a true friend talks to you about a concern or an area in which you need to grow, you know their intent is from love.
 If they didn't love you and value you, they wouldn't risk telling you something you didn't want to hear!
+Take a true friend's rebuke seriously and with humility.
+If they're speaking falsely or with empty words, then that isn't a true friend.

 TL;DR

-The true Biblical definition of friendship is laying down your life for another person (John 15:13; Romans 5:7-8).
+The true biblical definition of friendship is laying down your life for another person (John 15:13; Romans 5:7-8).
 A true friend will not create conflicts and drama (Proverbs 17:17).
 A true friend will stay with you even when life is rough (Proverbs 18:24).
 A true friend will forgive you when you mess up (Proverbs 27:6).
 A true friend will help you become a better person (Proverbs 27:17).

 Writer: Heidi Joelle